jayanth-rajakumar/ledmat/docs/index.md

 ![block diagram](https://raw.github.com/jayanth-rajakumar/ledmat/master/docs/blockdiagram.png)

-This figure shows the overall big picture of what we are trying to achieve.
+This figure shows the overall big picture of what we are trying to build.
 We receive the signal from the stackmat’s 2.5mm jack and give it between a digital input pin and ground of an Arduino Nano microcontroller.
 The Arduino has a program uploaded to it which decodes the incoming data and displays it on the screen in real time.
 Power is supplied to the board through the Arduino’s USB port.
 A small powerbank can be used for this purpose.

 ## What you need and where to get them